PaloAltoNetworks/terraform-provider-scm/docs/index.md

 # included in the same JSON file.
 #
 # ZTNA resources also require the "x_panw_region" field, which sets the
 # x-panw-region HTTP header on all ZTNA API requests.
-Valid values: americas, europe, apac.
+Valid values:
+#   ae, americas, au, br, ca, ch, cn, de, es, europe, fr, id, il, in, it,
+#   jp, kr, pl, qa, sa, sg, tw, uk, za
 # This can be set via the provider block, the X_PANW_REGION environment variable,
 # or the "x_panw_region" key in the JSON auth file.
 #